-During lockdown, the pair developed a cross-genre audio work, music video, and VR documentary called PERIMETER which asks the question: what does it feel like to understand oneself as “just outside” and yet also “just barely inside” an identity, a concept, a philosophy, a group, a family, a home, a situation, a gathering.
-The VR gallery premieres at the Hexennacht festival on the 26th June, 2021.
+In 2020, the pair developed a cross-genre audio work, music video, and VR documentary called PERIMETER which asks the question: what does it feel like to understand oneself as “just outside” and yet also “just barely inside” an identity, a concept, a philosophy, a group, a family, a home, a situation, a gathering.
+The VR gallery premiered at the Hexennacht festival on the 26th June, 2021.

 In 2019 they premiered their stage show “knowbody” at Studio Я – Maxim Gorki Theater, choreographed and directed a group of contemporary dancers called Clusterfuck for Peaches’ epic stage revue, “There’s Only One Peach with the Hole in the Middle,” and designed sound for “Du Verdienst Dein Krieg: 8 Soldiers Moonsick” written by Sivan Ben Yishai and directed by Sasha Marianna Salzmann.